Benfica are the top Portuguese team when it comes to European football, contesting the Champions League/European Cup final on seven occasions.

 Clearly, Oblak is an exceptional talent, going on to become one of the world’s best goalkeepers during his time in Madrid, but they certainly replaced him well, initially with the stop-gap Julio Cesar and later another Brazilian, Ederson.

 Ederson broke into the Benfica starting XI in the second half of the 2015/16 season but he really impressed in 2016/17, keeping an incredible 18 clean sheets in 27 league matches.
 His career took another step when Pep Guardiola snapped him up, helping City win back-to-back Premier League titles in his first two campaigns.
+And he just won back-to-back Premier League titles again.

 Sold: Nemanja Matic to Chelsea (£21m)